gnorzea/Book_Search_Engine/README.md

-# Book Search Engine Starter Code
+# Book Search Engine

+This is an interactive book search engine to search and save books to a user's profile.

+# Technologies Used

+* Javascript
+* MongoDB
+* Express
+* React
+* Node